Richard Aßmann (works council chairman): Life

-His body was found on 11 July 1933 in or beside the Dahme (river), possibly by fishermen.
+His body was found on 11 July 1933 in or beside the Dahme river, possibly by fishermen.
 The body had been placed in a sack before apparently being thrown into the river.
 Aßmann's widow was invited to identify the body but it was badly mutilated and she was unable to do so.
 A researcher was told in 1992 by a contemporary witness called Hildegard Feil that her father had therefore accompanied Hildegard Aßmann-Abusch, Richard Aßmann's recently married daughter, to try and identify the body.
 They had been able to do so, but only because they had recognised his wrist watch.

 The body was buried at the Friedrichsfelde Municipal Cemetery.

 Connections

 Richard Aßmann's daughter, Hildegard Aßmann (1907–1989), married Alexander Abusch in 1931.
 At the time Abusch was a Communist Party activist: he would spend most of the twelve Nazi years as a political exile, first in France and later in Mexico.
-After war ended, he was able to return to Berlin in July 1946, becoming a member of the ruling Socialist Unity Party ("Sozialistische Einheitspartei Deutschlands" / SED) in the Soviet occupation zone: he was for many years after 1949 a stalwart of the East German political establishment.
+After the war ended, he was able to return to Berlin in July 1946, becoming a member of the ruling Socialist Unity Party (Sozialistische Einheitspartei Deutschlands; SED) in the Soviet occupation zone: he was for many years after 1949 a stalwart of the East German political establishment.

 Celebration and commemoration

 Since 1951 there has been a memorial tablet to Richard Aßmann at Graal-Müritz complemented, since 1978, by a memorial bust by Wolfgang Eckardt.
-The tablet was placed in the grounds of what is now known as the "Rehaklinik" ("Rehabilitation Clinic") when a hospital and rehabilitation facility that had been commandeered after 1945 and used by the Soviet army was handed back to the municipal authorities and converted into a sanatorium.
+The tablet was placed in the grounds of what is now known as the "Rehaklinik" ('Rehabilitation Clinic') when a hospital and rehabilitation facility that had been commandeered after 1945 and used by the Soviet army was handed back to the municipal authorities and converted into a sanatorium.
 At this point the facility was renamed after Richard Aßmann as a high-profile victim of Nazi atrocities.
 There is otherwise no identified connection between Richard Aßmann and the coastal resort of Graal-Müritz.

 In Berlin-Friedrichshagen, near where the murder is believed to have taken place, Aßmannstraße was renamed after Richard Aßmann in 1947.
 It had previously been known as Friedrich-Straße.
 The street also features a memorial tablet and, added in 2013, a "Stolperstein" commemorating Aßmann.